prudv13/Nobletix/01-Empathize/README.md

 - Type of User : who we are desgining for.
 - Action : what the user hopes will happen.
 - Benefit : why the user wants the action to happen.

+# User Journey

+The series of experiences a user has as they achieve a specific goal.
+- Helps create obstacle free paths for users
+- Reduces impact of designer bias
+- Highlights new pain points
+- Identifies improvement opportunities

+# Accessibility

+- Accessibility is not just designing to include a group of users with varying abilities.
+- Instead, it extends to anyone who is experiencing a permanent, temporary or situational disability.